[Please visit separate pages for the Student Category rules.]

 Potential finalist and finalist games will be further evaluated by a panel of approximately five (5) to ten (10) jurors for each category, all appointed by the Sponsor (the “Finalist Committee”).
 Members of the Finalist Committee may include independent and 'mainstream' professional game designers, notable indie-friendly video game journalists, and other individuals familiar with video game design, and will be chosen for their professional specialization or other suitability in each Category.

 The Finalist Committee for each category will evaluate all entries, with special attention given to those highlighted by the Nominating Committee.
-The five Entered Games receiving the most votes from the Finalist Committee in each Category (the Nuovo Award Category will include eight nominations) will qualify as a “Finalist Game.”
-On or around January 7th, 2012, Sponsor will notify each Entrant that Entrant’s Entered Game was judged to be a Finalist Game (each such Entrant, a “Finalist”).
+The six Entered Games receiving the most votes from the Finalist Committee in each Category (the Nuovo Award Category will include eight nominations) will qualify as a “Finalist Game.”
+On or around January 7, 2014, Sponsor will notify each Entrant that Entrant’s Entered Game was judged to be a Finalist Game (each such Entrant, a “Finalist”).

 FINALIST REQUIREMENTS :